 MELPe using Tactical Secure Voice Cryptographic Interoperability Specification (TSVCIS)

-The Tactical Secure Voice Cryptographic Interoperability Specification (TSVCIS) is variable data rate system that is based on a MELPe STANAG-4591, and offers also scalability to enhanced coding at higher rates such as at 8000, 12000 and 16000 bit/s.
+The Tactical Secure Voice Cryptographic Interoperability Specification (TSVCIS) is variable data rate system that is based on a MELPe STANAG-4591, which operates at 2400, 1200 or 600 bit/s, and offers also scalability to enhanced coding at higher rates such as at 8000, 12000 and 16000 bit/s.

 In 2009, the TSVCIS was created by National Security Agency (NSA) and Naval Research Laboratory (NRL), based on STANAG4591 MELPe.
 It includes the following two main voice categories: